 Hawthorn — they/them/theirs

-Scots-Irish, born in the mountains of East Tennessee, I have always loved exploring nature and learning about my plant and animal neighbors.
+Born in the mountains of East Tennessee, I have always loved exploring nature and learning about my plant and animal neighbors.
 My family moved to Wisconsin in 2008, where I attended UW-Whitewater.
 Taking classes in education and fine arts, I completed an Associate’s Degree in 2013.

 After a few years of working in galleries and frame shops, I went back to school at Milwaukee Area Technical College, completing certificates in Greenhouse Growing and Wisconsin Native Plants, as well as a Permaculture Design Certificate from Gateway Technical College in Kenosha (2017).

 I have independently studied herbalism for over a decade, and have attended herbal guild meetings, workshops, and conferences in the Madison and Milwaukee areas.
-I hope to continue the work of many herbalists and wise folk who have come before me, encouraging harmony and prosperity through ecological reciprocity.

 In my personal time, I enjoy hiking with my partner and dog, studying, creating art, and working in my garden.